SamarZiadat/youi_drf_api/README.md

 - As a developer/superuser I can create a review so that I can link a review and rating to an event
 - As a developer/superuser I can view a list of all reviews so that I can see all reviews created in the API
+- As a developer/superuser I can retrieve a single review by ID so that I can edit or delete this comment
 - As a developer/superuser I can edit a review that I created so that I can amend any missing or incorrect information
 - As a developer/superuser I can delete a review which I created so that I can delete review data from the API